 Finishing Pace = very slow away (vsa), lacked early pace (lep), led 4, led on line (ld ln), ran on (rn on), finished well (fw), stretch drive, winning drive.

-All Round Pace = These greyhounds share similar comments to other pace types and can win races by both leading all the way from the start or by staying on strongly at the end and perhaps overall perform best when holding a good early position!
+All Round Pace = These greyhounds share similar comments to other pace types and can win races by both leading from the start or by staying on strongly at the end and perhaps overall perform best when holding a good early position!

 In Irish greyhound race comments they use the term evenly away (ev aw).

-3 - Observing the Race Positions - In UK dog formlines all previous race positions are recorded at the 1st, 2nd, 3rd, 4th bend and finishing line.
-This data is located next to the 'sectionals' and usually provides an accurate guide to a dogs pace type:
+3 - Observing Race Positions - In the United Kingdom and Ireland all formlines of previous race positions are recorded at the 1st, 2nd, 3rd, 4th bends and finishing line.
+This data is found next to the 'sectional times' and generally provides an accurate guide to a dog's pace type:

 eg: Early Pace = 1 1 1 1 2 - Middle Pace = 3 2 1 1 2 - Finishing Pace = 6 6 4 3 2 - All Round Pace = 2 2 2 2 2